nuz-app/nuz/README.md

 ### Examples

+#### Master Apps
+* [create-next-app](https://github.com/lamhieu-vk/nuz/blob/develop/examples/apps/create-next-app) - use Nuz with a typescript template created by create-next-app, both *server and client* side render.
+* [create-react-app](https://github.com/lamhieu-vk/nuz/blob/develop/examples/apps/create-react-app) - use Nuz with a template created by create-react-app, *client-side* render only.

+#### Modules

 * [hello-world-module](hello-world-module) - a module was created by [@nuz/cli](https://github.com/lamhieu-vk/nuz/blob/develop/packages/nuz-cli), have [online examples](https://hello-world-module.now.sh) and deploy button.
-* [nuz + create-next-app](https://github.com/lamhieu-vk/nuz/blob/develop/examples/with-create-next-app) - use Nuz with a typescript template created by create-next-app, both *server and client* side render.
-* [nuz + create-react-app](https://github.com/lamhieu-vk/nuz/blob/develop/examples/with-create-react-app) - use Nuz with a template created by create-react-app, *client-side* render only.

 If you use Nuz for your project, PRs are welcome! 🎉